John Harris (critic): Media career

 In 1991, Harris joined Melody Maker.
 Between 1993 and the summer of 1995, he wrote for the NME.
 In 1995, he was named editor of Select magazine after a brief stint with Q.

 In 1995, Harris resumed his career as a freelance writer, writing about pop music, politics and a variety of other subjects.
 His articles have appeared in Q, Mojo, Rolling Stone, The Independent, the New Statesman, The Times and The Guardian.
 He presented a BBC Four documentary on the musical movement, The Britpop Story.

 In addition to writing, Harris often appears on television programmes concerned with late 1980s/early 1990s British pop music, as well as being a regular pundit on BBC Two's Newsnight Review.
 In 2010 he created the video series Anywhere but Westminster for The Guardian, documenting the political feelings of people around the country.
 In December 2018 Harris wrote and presented a four-part BBC Radio 4 series, Tyranny of Story.
 Harris is a political columnist for The Guardian and is one of the presenters of the newspaper’s Politics Weekly UK podcast.

 Harris is the editor of the companion book, published on 12 October 2021, of the documentary The Beatles: Get Back.
 The illustrated book compiles conversations recorded during the sessions of the album Let It Be.
 In addition, he hosted a short promotional film for the project called The Beatles, Get Back and London: On the Trail of a Timeless Story.
 He also contributed a chapter in the hardcover book accompanying the release of the Let It Be: Special Edition that same year.

 Personal life

 Harris lives in Frome, Somerset.
-He has been a ethical vegetarian since the mid-1980s.
+He has been a Debbie McGee fan since the mid-1980s.